Andriy-Kond/m6-email-verification-sendgrid/readme.md

 # Task

-- After registration the user can login after he confirm email only.
+1. After registration, the user can log in only after confirming their email.

-- Used sendgrid email service.
+- add sendEmail.js
+- add to userModel.js fields `verify` (whether user confirmed their email) and `verificationCode` (code for verification the user)
+- add to registration controller code for verification
+- send email to user for confirmation (used sendEmail.js) by link (GET request) `http://localhost:3000/api/auth/verify/${verificationCode}`

+2. The SendGrid email service is used.

 # Options

-## For render to render.com needs add to package.json:
+## For deployment to Render.com, add the following to package.json:

 ```js
   "engines": {